kindista/kindista/src/markdown/terms.md

         another User to fulfill your Request.

     1. "Content" means text and images, such as:
-        - descriptions of Resources and Requests,
+        - descriptions of Offers and Requests,
         - gratitude posted about users ;or projects
         - ,events posted to the calendar,
         - and announcements posted on Kindista.

-    1. "Your Content" means Content that you submit or post to the Site, including descriptions of Resources and Requests; words of gratitude that you post about other Members; information that you display as part of your account profile; invitations, events, or announcements;
+    1. "Your Content" means Content that you submit or post to the Site, including descriptions of Offers and Requests; words of gratitude that you post about other Members; information that you display as part of your account profile; invitations, events, or announcements;